Stability of $\varphi^4$-vector model: four-loop $\varepsilon$ expansion study: Introduction

 \section{Introduction}

 In recent years, the theory of critical behavior has experienced a renaissance.
-It is dictated by the emergence of new theoretical approaches~\cite{PhysRevD.86.025022,Cappelli2019,Simmons-Duffin2017,Kos2014,Kos2016} and by the fact that compared to couple decades ago a number of powerful numerical methods used for the needs of renormalization group (RG) approach have appeared~\cite{BinothHeinrich:SectorDecomposition,Baikov2010mi,Lee2012mi,chetyrkin2017rstar,Batkovich2015rstar,Brown:TwoPoint,Panzer:HyperIntAlgorithms,BrownKreimer:AnglesScales,BatkovichKompanietsChetyrkin:6loop,KompanietsPanzer:LL2016}.
+It is dictated by the emergence of new theoretical approaches~\cite{PhysRevD.86.025022,Cappelli2019,Simmons-Duffin2017,Kos2014,Kos2016} and by the fact that compared to couple decades ago a number of powerful numerical methods used for the needs of renormalization group (RG) approaches have appeared~\cite{BinothHeinrich:SectorDecomposition,Baikov2010mi,Lee2012mi,chetyrkin2017rstar,Batkovich2015rstar,Brown:TwoPoint,Panzer:HyperIntAlgorithms,BrownKreimer:AnglesScales,BatkovichKompanietsChetyrkin:6loop,KompanietsPanzer:LL2016,DUPUIS20211,PhysRevLett.123.240604,MOUHANNA2011}.
 Apart from that, the computational power of modern hardware opens up great prospects for breaking into high orders of perturbative critical thermodynamics by means of RG methods for that field models where previously it was unthinkable due to the technical features of calculations.
-One of these problems is the analysis of the field model, where the quadratic part of the action differs from the standard one by a term $\sim h p_{\alpha}p_{\beta}$.
+One of these problems is the analysis of the field model, where the quadratic part of the action differs from the standard one by a term \AK{$\sim h(\partial_{\alpha}\varphi_{\alpha})^2$}.
 In the general case, such an additive, which preserves rotational symmetry, is not prohibited by any fundamental restrictions.
 To the surprise of the authors, a proper analysis of its presence in the action of the standard $O(n)$-symmetric model has not been presented in the literature, although this could potentially lead to a change the usual Heisenberg universality class.
 Moreover, the realization of such work is also motivated by the recently published paper of the authors, in which we analyze the action in the strong dipole-dipole coupling regime~\cite{KUDLIS2022115990}, where the term mentioned above was discarded.
-The neglecting of this additive was due to the belief that it does not change the universality class, giving as a stable fixed point one that contains the zero value of $h$ coordinate ($h^*=0$).
-Some discussion about the stability of such fixed point can be found in Ref.~\cite{PhysRevLett.30.559}.
-However, there only qualitative predictions were given, without any quantitative analysis.
+The neglecting of this additive was due to the belief that it does not change the universality class, giving as a stable fixed point one that contains the zero value of $h$ coordinate ($h^*=0$). \AK{Some discussion and the lowest-order analysis regarding the stability of such fixed point can be found in Ref.~\cite{PhysRevLett.30.559,PhysRevB.8.3349}.
+However, the smallness of the exponent requires checking for the fact that the sign of this quantity does not change in higher orders, as it frequently happens in the theory of critical behavior.}